Mid-Autumn Festival wouldn’t be the same without it

 It is hard to imagine when you visit the area now, but Tai Hang was once no more than a small Hakka village.
 Situated much closer to the waterfront than present day Tai Hang, the village was home to farmers and fishermen which, it is said, suffered first a typhoon and then a plague in the autumn of 1880.
 When further misfortune arrived in the form of a livestock-eating python which entered the village during the typhoon clean-up, it was decided that the only way to put an end to the continuing tragedy, was for the villagers to perform a fire dance over the three nights of the upcoming mid-autumn festival in the hope that the evil which had befallen the village would be banished.
 And what do you know … it worked.

-As a result of this early success, the Tai Hang Fire Dragon Dance has been performed in Tai Hang almost every year since as part of the mid-autumn festivities.
+As a result of this early success, the Tai Hang Fire Dragon Dance has been performed during mid-autumn festival in Hong Kong almost every year since.
 The 70 metre-long straw dragon is stuck with thousands of incense sticks and paraded through Tai Hang’s crisscross of small streets to the sound of banging drums, crashing symbols and the delight of cheering crowds.
 The event was even added to China’s third national list of intangible cultural heritage by the Chinese Ministry of Culture in 2011, cementing its place as one of the most important cultural events of the Hong Kong festival calendar.

 When is it on and how do I get there?